-- 28th Prefectural Oversight Committee Meeting for Fukushima Health Management Survey were released
+- 28th Prefectural Oversight Committee Meeting for Fukushima Health Management Survey was released

 The Radiation Medical Science Center of FMU was officially founded in September 2011 in response to the Great East Japan Earthquake and the Fukushima Daiichi Nuclear Station accident.
 The Center is dedicated to conducting the Fukushima Health Management Survey, which includes the Basic Survey (radiation dose estimates) and four detailed surveys: Thyroid Ultrasound Examination; Comprehensive Health Check; Mental Health & Lifestyle Survey; and Pregnancy and Birth Survey.
 These are to promote the health of Fukushima residents.
 The Center shares survey results with the local, national and global community, developing and strengthening collaboration with international research organizations and relevant institutes for radiation safety and protection.